Twins Should Target Trevor Bauer

 Word leaked out earlier this week about the Arizona Diamondbacks possibly being ready to shop top pitching prospect Trevor Bauer.
 It sounds like there is a division between Bauer and the D-Backs over his future with the club.
 Of course, it would take a lot to acquire a 21-year old pitcher with a ton of upside.
-If they are truly willing to shop Bauer, there will be plenty of interest from multiple clubs.
+If they are truly willing to shop Bauer, there will be plenty of interest from multiple club - for good reason.

 Bauer was the third pick of the 2011 amateur draft out of UCLA.
-During this past season, he made his debut with Arizona and he got roughed up in his four appearances before being sent back to Triple-A. His numbers in the higher levels of the minor leagues have very good as he has a low 2.42 ERA and 157 strikeouts in 130 innings pitched.
-Bauer made it to the big leagues in less than a year and he still has plenty of potential.
+During this past season, he made his debut with Arizona and was roughed up in his four appearances (6.06 ERA, 13BB in 16.1 IP) before being sent back to Triple-A. His numbers in the higher levels of the minor leagues have very good as he has a low 2.42 ERA and 157 strikeouts in 130 innings pitched.
+He made it to the big leagues in less than a year and still has plenty of potential.

 The one downside to Bauer looks like his command of the strike zone because he gave up 61 walks over his 130 minor league innings.
-During his small sample size in the major leagues, he averaged almost a walk an inning.
+In the cup of coffee in the majors, he averaged almost a walk an inning.
 This doesn't sound like the type of pitcher Terry Ryan and the Twins would target.
-It doesn't fit the mold of soft throwing strike throwers but it could be time for Minnesota to go in a different direction.
+Bauer doesn't fit the mold of soft throwing strike throwers but it could be time for Minnesota to go in a different direction.

 For Minnesota and Arizona, finding trade pieces could be tough for a couple of different reasons.
-The one area of surplus for the Twins is in the outfield and Arizona has so many outfielder that they are trying to trade away Justin Upton after already parting ways with Chris Young.
-This means the Twins could save their surplus in the outfield for a different trade but it also means the Twins would have to part with some of their top prospects.
+The one area of surplus for the Twins is in the outfield and Arizona has enough outfielders that they are trying to trade away Justin Upton after already parting ways with Chris Young.
+This means the Twins could save Denard Span or Josh Willingham for a different trade but it also means the Twins would have to part with some top prospects.

 The results were not so good the last time the Twins traded a top prospect for pitching.
 Wilson Ramos looked to be ready to break-out at the major league level but the Twins sent him to Washington for Matt Capps.
 A trade with the D-Backs would take on a different light because Minnesota would be trading for a rising star in the pitching ranks and not a closer with mediocre stuff.
 This still leaves questions about what the Twins could send away from their prospect ranks.